 Yoshihito Nishioka went pro in 2014 and played on the Challenger Tour for the first few years.
 In 2014, he won his first Challenger tournament in Shanghai, and in 2015, he got into the main draw of his first Grand Slam tournament at the Australian Open.

 Nishioka made a big step forward on the ATP Tour in 2016.
-At the Shenzhen Open, which was his first ATP final, he lost to Tomas Berdych.
+In his first ATP final, he lost to Tomas Berdych at the Shenzhen Open.

-Nishioka’s rise on tour kept going in 2017, even though he hurt his knee and couldn’t play for six months.
+Nishioka’s rise on tour continued in 2017, even though he hurt his knee and couldn’t play for six months.
 He played in his second ATP final at the Next Gen ATP Finals but lost to Hyeon Chung.

-In 2018, Nishioka came back from an illness and mostly played on the Challenger Tour.
+In 2018, Nishioka returned from an illness and mostly played on the Challenger Tour.
 In Gimcheon and Shenzhen, he won two Challenger crowns.
 He also got into the main draw of Wimbledon for the first time.
 In the second round, he lost to Kei Nishikori.

 Nishioka won his first ATP win in 2019.
 He beat Ugo Humbert in three sets at the Delray Beach Open.
 He also lost in the finals of the Brisbane International and the Chengdu Open to Daniil Medvedev and Pablo Carreno Busta, respectively.

 Nishioka won his second ATP title in 2020.
 He beat Alexander Zverev in three sets at the Cologne Championships.
-He also reached the third round of the Australian Open for the first time, where he lost to Novak Djokovic.
+For the first time, he reached the third round of the Australian Open, where he lost to Novak Djokovic.

 Nishioka lost to Karen Khachanov in the semifinals of the 2021 Tokyo Olympics, which were held in his home country.

 Nishioka’s career prize money to date is $4,398,435.
-As a professional tennis player, his salary is variable and depends on his performance and the amount he earns from sponsorships and endorsements.
+As a professional tennis player, his salary depends on his performance and the amount he earns from sponsorships and endorsements.

 Quick Facts